atyre2/atyre2.github.io/_posts/2017-02-22-whats-the-best-logistic-model.md

 ![plot of chunk unnamed-chunk-4](/figure/whats-the-best-logistic-model/unnamed-chunk-4-1.png)

 So that's my best shot.
 So far it seems to be working for students to give them the function and have the manipulate the parameters.
 But lot's of time left in the semester.
 Their next assignment is to use a similar function to predict population growth in their flour beetle (*Tribolium confusum*) populations.

+Henry Steven's `dlogistic()` function is very similar, but doesn't accept vector valued arguments, and doesn't return a `data.frame`.
+That's largely cosmetic, so the basic idea of packaging the model inside a function to use functional programming tools has occurred to at least one other person!

+@pixxpih suggested separating the *iteration* part of the function from the *transition* part of the function.
+Karline Soetaert and Peter Hermann do something like this in their book [_A practical guide to ecological modelling_](http://www.springer.com/life+sciences/ecology?SGWID=0-10034-0-0-0).
+They just used a naked for loop in a script wrapped around the one step transition function.
+If this worked out well, I think the iteration function could be re-used for different models, reducing the burden on the students to learn new things, and making it clear that iteration is the general task, while the details of the individual model change depending on the task we have.
+To make that work with functions that parameterize models in different ways I would need to use `...` arguments, and every time I've tried to do that it's ended badly!

 [^allthecode]: All the code for this post, including that not shown, [can be found here](https://github.com/atyre2/atyre2.github.io/raw/master/_drafts/whats-the-best-logistic-model.Rmd).